-Explore the Walls of China
+Witness the Walls of China

-While it’s 14,000 years since water filled Lake Mungo, the 33 kilometre (21 mile) chain of white dunes that once surrounded it is a feast for the imagination.
+While it’s 14,000 years since water filled Lake Mungo, the 33-kilometre (21-mile) chain of white dunes that once surrounded it is a feast for the imagination.
 This breathtaking lunar landscape – known as the Walls of China – is accessible on foot.
-The Walls of China Boardwalks are open to public access, however access beyond the boardwalk is available only with a tour.
+The Walls of China Boardwalks are open to public access, however, access beyond the boardwalk is available only with a tour.
 See where rain has washed away the soft sand and mud, creating characteristic ridges and cracks.
 Don't miss the sunset spectacular, when the striking chain turns yellow, orange and deep wine-red.

-Book a local Aboriginal guide
+Uncover history with a local Aboriginal guide

 Spend the night under the stars